Microwave Dyeing with Silk and Acid Dyes

 Close up your bag so there is about a 2 inch gap, you want it to vent a little.
 If you are using a dish, cover it in plastic wrap but leave a little vent on the side.

 Microwave on High for about 2 min.
-Keep an eye on it, the bag will swell and you may need to pause the microwave to give it time to deflate.
+Important: You may need less time or need to pause the heat so keep an eye on it.
+The bag will swell and you may need to pause the microwave to give it time to cool and deflate.
+Never walk away.

 Let your scarf rest for minute while you check the bag.
 You want the water to start turning clear.
 If the water is not yet clear, put the scarf back in for another 2 min.